Sounds Return to First Horizon Park on September 7 for Penultimate Homestand of 2021

 - Sounds Return to First Horizon Park on September 7 for Penultimate Homestand of 2021 - Nashville Sounds

-- Chasers Split Twin Bill with Mud Hens - Omaha Storm Chasers
+- Storm Chasers Drop Thursday Game to Mud Hens - Omaha Storm Chasers

-- Torkelson and Greene Shine in Double Header Split - Toledo Mud Hens

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.